TikTok Tips & Strategies

 Inside the folder, you'll see thumbnails for all your draft videos.
 Find the one you want to edit and tap on it.

-This action will open the video in TikTok’s main post-production screen.
-This is the same screen you see right after recording a video, where you can add sounds, text, stickers, and, of course, effects.
-To move forward, simply tap the Back arrow at the top-left to return to the primary editing screen, as if you had just finished recording.
+This will open the video in TikTok’s main post-production screen.
+This is the same screen you see right after recording a video, where you can add sounds, text, stickers, and effects.
+To continue editing, tap the Back arrow at the top-left to return to the primary editing screen, as if you just finished recording.

 3. Access the Effects Menu to Remove the Effect